Quebec to continue detaining migrants for CBSA into 2024 | CBC News

 In August 2023, Nova Scotia became the first Canadian province to stop incarcerating migrants on behalf of the federal government.

-This fall, Alberta, Saskatchewan and British Columbia followed suit.
+This autumn, Alberta, Saskatchewan and British Columbia followed suit.
 Other provinces have committed to doing the same in 2024.

 CBSA can detain foreign nationals if it believes their identity has not been clearly established, they pose a danger to the public or they pose a flight risk.
 The vast majority are detained for the latter reason, meaning the border agency believes they will not appear for immigration processes such as a removal.